kwirke/fp-ts-kata/src/A - beginner/2 - HKT/README.md

 ## Bifunctor

 When we have a type with two parameters, like `Result<E, A>`, then we can implement for it an instance of the bifunctor type.
-This type class defines two operations: `mapLeft`, which allows you to perform a functor's `map` for the left (erroneous) part of the container, and a `bimap`, which performs simultaneous mapping of one of the two functions `f` and `g`, depending on the state of the container:
+This type class defines two operations: `mapLeft`, which allows you to perform a functor's `map` for the left (erroneous) part of the container, and a `bimap`, which performs a mapping using one of the two functions `f` or `g`, depending on the state of the container:

 ```ts
 interface Bifunctor<E, A> {